Sunday 27 October 2024

 All clear on the trail approaching Roseisle Forest.

 Whilst sat on the loo earlier that day, I noted a tick crawling across my leg.
 It must have got caught up in my shorts or something as it didn't look like it had sank its teeth into me.
 I was somewhat wary of more in my woodland retreat but the only insects I noted were devils coachman beetles, which are rather large and tend to curl their abdomens up, scorpion like, which is a bit alarming.
-Anyway, a very pleasant evening followed followed by a sound sleep.
+Anyway, a very pleasant evening ensued, followed by a sound sleep.

 I was up and away early, back to the Co-op in Burghead for breakfast.
 Oh joy of joys, they had a hot food counter with bacon and sausages - one of each in a roll please!
 Better still, I say out on the sea front eating this, contemplating a fine sunny morning.